dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.2.1
+- Fixed bug: The Edit in Admin button always appeared even if nobody was logged in.
+It now only appears if you are logged in into the WordPress admin.
+- Fixed bug: If you chose to display pages in the second header menu, the items could not be sorted in descending order.
+Instead Arjuna always switched back to ascending.
+- Fixed minor bugs in the admin.
+- Updated localizations: German, French
 1.2
 - New feature: Native support for pagination has been added.
 - New feature: It's now possible to enable links to previous and next posts on permalink pages, i.e. the URL where one single post/page is displayed.